The Impact of Trauma

 Sometimes trauma is unmistakable — abuse, loss, or a life-altering experience.
-Other times it’s quieter but just as impactful — growing up in environments where love felt conditional, emotions were dismissed, or your needs went unseen.
+Other times it is quieter but just as impactful — growing up in environments where love felt conditional, emotions were dismissed, or your needs went unseen.

-Trauma can also develop through on-going exposure to environments that undermine your worth.
-This might look like living in a larger body in a society steeped in weight stigma, experiencing racism or discrimination, navigating homophobia or transphobia, or receiving repeated messages that who you are is somehow wrong or not enough.
+Trauma can also develop through ongoing experiences that erode a sense of safety or worth.
+This might include living in a larger body in a society steeped in weight stigma, experiencing racism or discrimination, navigating homophobia or transphobia, or receiving repeated messages that who you are is somehow wrong or not enough.

-These are often old survival strategies — ways you learned to manage what once felt overwhelming.
-Because trauma can shape both the body and mind long after the original experiences have passed, these responses may show up in many different ways, including:
+Because trauma can shape both the body and mind long after experiences have passed, its effects may show up in many ways, including:

 These patterns developed for a reason.
 They helped you survive circumstances that were painful, confusing, or simply too much.
-But what once protected you may now be keeping you from feeling fully present, connected, and alive in your life.
+But what once protected you may now be making it harder to feel fully present, connected, and at ease in your life.

 In therapy, we’ll work to restore a sense of safety — in your body, your emotions, and your relationships.
 You’ll begin to reconnect with trust, agency, and a steadier sense of yourself.
 Over time, the pain you’ve been carrying won’t have to take over each time something familiar is stirred.